-What is the Pain Infusion Therapy Program?
+What is Pain Infusion Therapy?

 Research has shown the infusions of Lidocaine and Ketamine can reduce or eliminate pain for people with Complex Regional Pain Syndrome or conditions such as neuralgia, post herpetic pain, chronic diabetic neuropathy, vascular headaches, centralized pain, or widespread pain.

 For intravenous ketamine or lidocaine infusions: